The Rick Beato Debate: A Signal for the Future of Intellectual Property

 • Smarter enforcement systems: Distinguish piracy from education, critique, or transformative use.
 Introduce thresholds or trusted creator designations for proven non-infringing actors.

 • Cultural partnerships: Reframe creators as allies in cultural longevity.
-Build collaboration frameworks where rights holders and creators expand, rather than restrict, cultural relevance — there are many companies and third-party companies doing this but it needs to be a universally adopted ethos.
+Build collaboration frameworks where rights holders and creators expand, rather than restrict, cultural relevance.
+There are many companies and third-party organizations doing this, but it needs to be a universally adopted ethos.

 Implications for the Industry